avishaiwa/SVLS/README.txt

 Directories:
 =============

-Algorithms - recovery algorithms, including the SVLS algorithm
+(*) algorithms_SVLS - recovery algorithms, including the SVLS algorithm

-Simulations - Scripts for running and testing the package
+(*) simulations - Scripts for running and testing the package

+(*) sampleMatrix - functions for sampling both the unknown matrix and the measurements matrices under different models

-Figs - directory with figures generating during the running of functions
+(*) figs - directory with figures generating during the running of functions

-Data - simulation results saved to files
+(*) data - simulation results saved to files

+(*) Additional directories contains needed packages and other algorithms for comparison

 Files: